 One of the reasons that I knew I wasn’t having a heart attack even while I was actually having one was my very inaccurate perception of what a heart attack looks like.

 First, I used to think that heart attacks happen mostly to men.
 Old men.
 Old fat men who are out of shape chain smokers and heavy drinkers.
-Old fat out-of-shape smoking drinking men who one day suddenly clutch their chests and keel over, unconscious.
+Old fat out-of-shape smoking drinking men who one day out on the golf course suddenly clutch their chests and keel over, unconscious.
 CPR.
 911. Ambulance sirens screaming.
 Paramedics.
 Defibrillator paddles.
 That’s a heart attack, right?

 Wrong, my dear heart sisters.